randomtwdude/gensouchess/design.md

 #### Blooming Chaos
 It's her happy day!
 A sunflower sprouts at any square within her movement range.
 If the square is unoccupied, the sunflower blocks it for `2` turns.
 If the square is occupied, the piece on it is rooted in place and immobilized for `2` turn.

+### Eiki
+- ♟️ Bishop

+#### Prosecution
+The entire opposing army is now on trial for multiple offenses against souls.
+All opposing pieces that are found responsible for killing 3 pieces and above are declared guilty and sentenced to death.
+Invisible pieces don't show up at trials and are exempt.

 ### Medicine
 - ♟️ Pawn